kaije/kaije/README.md

 I'm currently focused on:

-- Learning more about Developer Portals, particularly Spotify's Backstage
+- Learning more about developer portals, particularly Spotify's Backstage
 - Technical writing, better documentation, and docs like code
 - Exploring other cloud providers including GCP and Azure
 - CI/CD, DevOps and Site Reliability Engineering